All the Sun Princess Dining Options – So Many Choices, So Little Time

 Sanctuary restaurant, deck 7 – for guests in suites and Sanctuary Collections cabins

 This level of the dining room was reserved exclusively for guests staying in suites or in a Sanctuary Collection cabin.
-The menu here was just a little different than in the Soleil and Eclipse dining rooms.
+The menu here was just a little different from that in the Soleil and Eclipse dining rooms.

 Coffee Currents – deck 7